Skip to content

 Alison Young

-Alison Young is Vice Chair at CPRE Hertfordshire.
+Alison Young recently completed her term as Vice Chair and Trustee at CPRE Hertfordshire.
 Alison has over 30 years’ experience in Local Government Planning departments including 10 years leading Development Management for East Hertfordshire District Council.
 More recently, her work in Planning has been in the private sector.

 Elizabeth Hamilton